olejon/logstream/README.md

 <pre><code>https://www.olejon.net/code/logstream/app/?stream={URL}&interval={integer}</code></pre>

-As you can see, you must provide two arguments:
+As you can see, you must provide two parameters:

-1. `stream` URL encoded URL to the JSON output. *Do not include `callback` argument for JSONP*
+1. `stream` URL encoded URL to the JSON output. *Do not include `callback` parameter for JSONP*
 2. `interval` How often to refresh, in seconds

 Example: